cboettig/labnotebook/_posts/2011-09-08-discriminating-early-bursts.markdown

 Should add parameter distributions for the above cases and run the model choice on a couple simulations with weaker EB parameters, as well as a couple of the real data sets.

 ## References

-<p>Harmon L, Losos J, Jonathan Davies T, Gillespie R, Gittleman J, Bryan Jennings W, Kozak K, McPeek M, Moreno-Roark F, Near T, Purvis A, Ricklefs R, Schluter D, Schulte II J, Seehausen O, Sidlauskas B, Torres-Carvajal O, Weir J and Mooers A (2010).
+- Harmon L, Losos J, Jonathan Davies T, Gillespie R, Gittleman J, Bryan Jennings W, Kozak K, McPeek M, Moreno-Roark F, Near T, Purvis A, Ricklefs R, Schluter D, Schulte II J, Seehausen O, Sidlauskas B, Torres-Carvajal O, Weir J and Mooers A (2010).
-&ldquo;Early Bursts of Body Size And Shape Evolution Are Rare in Comparative Data.&rdquo;
+"Early Bursts of Body Size And Shape Evolution Are Rare in Comparative Data."
-<EM>Evolution</EM>.
+*Evolution*.
 <a href="http://dx.doi.org/10.1111/j.1558-5646.2010.01025.x">http://dx.doi.org/10.1111/j.1558-5646.2010.01025.x</a>.